GauravOOO2/GauravOOO2/README.md

 ### More about me:
-As a beginner in front-end web development, I have a solid understanding of CSS libraries and frameworks, enabling me to effectively structure web pages and style content.
-My proficiency in JavaScript allows me to create interactive elements and manage web page behavior.
+As a web development, I have a solid understanding of CSS libraries and frameworks, enabling me to effectively structure web pages and style content.
+My proficiency in JavaScript and its Libraries allows me to create interactive elements and manage web page behavior.
 Utilizing React.js and API integrations, I build dynamic user interfaces seamlessly, utilizing components and efficiently managing state with Redux.
 Please feel free to explore my portfolio for more insights into my projects.

 <br/>